encode/starlette/docs/events.md

 The shutdown handlers will run once all connections have been closed, and any in-process background tasks have completed.

-**Note**: The ASGI lifespan protocol has only recently been added to the spec, and is only currently supported by the `uvicorn` server.
-Make sure to use the latest `uvicorn` release if you need startup/cleanup support.

 ## Running event handlers in tests

 You might want to explicitly call into your event handlers in any test setup